 The design of the transit system is a reflection of regional values and how transit fits into and supports the overall transportation system.

-This project is studying regional transit’s competing roles of serving the largest geography possible and best serving the areas that generate the most ridership.
-The study will provide insights on how resources are currently distributed between these roles, and how these roles are valued differently through the lens of a technical evaluation versus input from regional stakeholders on a shared vision for transit.
-The study will:
+This project studied regional transit’s competing roles of serving the largest geography possible and best serving the areas that generate the most ridership.
+The study provides insights on how resources are currently distributed between these roles, and how these roles are valued differently through the lens of a technical evaluation versus input from regional stakeholders on a shared vision for transit.
+The study:

-Classify and document the existing conditions for distribution of resources between the different roles transit serves
+Classified and documented the existing conditions for distribution of resources between the different roles transit serves

-Provide an analysis of different scenarios for regional stakeholders to discuss that will lead to strategic recommendations for policies, goals, or guidelines on how transit can best reflect regional values when considering competing roles
+Provided an analysis of different scenarios for regional stakeholders to discuss that lead to strategic recommendations for policies, goals, or guidelines on how transit can best reflect regional values when considering competing roles

 Network Next: Metro Transit is working on a two-year effort to develop their vision for the bus network of 2040.
 Building on the existing network’s strengths, Metro Transit is setting out to identify expanded bus service across a spectrum of transit improvements, including improved local and express routes, new arterial bus rapid transit (BRT) lines, and integrated shared mobility options.